content-manager-sdk/Community/Samples/ServiceAPI/Power Query/PowerQueryTRIMConnector/ReadMe.md

 To use this connector:
  * make sure Power BI Desktop is installed
  * copy the file [TRIMConnector.pqx](Published) to  Documents\Power BI Desktop\Custom Connectors
- * [install](https://docs.microsoft.com/en-us/power-bi/desktop-trusted-third-party-connectors) the thumbrint for the connector certificate in your registry.
+ * [install](https://docs.microsoft.com/en-us/power-bi/desktop-trusted-third-party-connectors) the thumbprint for the connector certificate in your registry (`186130535E0FF7C0B05AD66EF2167E004FBB2C45`),
  * open Power BI and find the connector in 'Get Data\Other'

 ## Using the connector
 To get data from CM using this connector:
  * create a saved search of the data (Records, Locations, and data supported by Saved Searches),